We regularly update our Privacy Notice; it was last updated in May 2018.

 The right to rectification of your personal data

-If your personal information is inaccurate or incomplete, you have the right to ask for this to be rectified.
+If your personal data is inaccurate or incomplete, you have the right to ask for this to be rectified.
 We'll always comply with a request for rectification, unless there is a legal reason why we can’t (for example, if the information held is for evidential purposes and was accurate at the time of collection).
 Where we can’t rectify your information we'll provide an explanation.

 The right to have your personal data erased (sometimes referred to as the “right to be forgotten”)